What is a Skin Cancer Screening?

 Early Detection is the Key

-Knowing your risk factors and early detection are both key to successfully treating skin cancer.
+Knowing your risk factors and early detection are both keys to successfully treating skin cancer.
 For Greater Houston area patients who need a skin cancer screening, please contact one of our offices in League City or Webster, TX.
-Whether you're already visiting us for cosmetic treatments, are at an elevated risk for developing skin cancer, or you have concerns about an abnormal growth on your skin, schedule a skin cancer screening at Clear Lake Dermatology.
+Whether you're already visiting us for cosmetic treatments, are at an elevated risk for developing skin cancer, or have concerns about an abnormal growth on your skin, schedule a skin cancer screening at Clear Lake Dermatology.